Drakolis/drakolis.github.io/README.md

 ## How I Work Best
 - Give me a wide problem space and trust — watch it turn into vision and architecture.
 - I love teams who care.
 About the mission, about each other, about why we're doing the work.
-- I bring a strong sense of creative ownership, but I collaborate deeply—no heroics, no ego.
+- I bring a strong sense of creative ownership, but I collaborate deeply — no heroics, no ego.
 - Balance is not optional.
 Burnout kills creativity.
 Healthy people build better systems.

 ## I’m Not For...